 Edinburgh is the capital city of Scotland and situated in the south east of the country.
-It has a population of just over 542,000 residents which has seen a slight increase over the last year.
-Whether you wish to step back in time while you investigate the cobbled streets and narrow alleyways or enjoy a more vibrant and cosmopolitan experience, Edinburgh has it all.
+Whether you wish to step back in time while you walk along the cobbled streets and narrow alleyways or enjoy a more vibrant and cosmopolitan experience, Edinburgh has it all.
 It is very well connected by road networks and one of the many regular trains will get you to London in around four hours!

 Major industries therefore obviously involve banking and financial services but also a large focus is on education, health, software and digital, energy and engineering, finance, biotechnology, life sciences, transport and construction, entertainment and leisure...and of course, not forgetting their world famous whiskies!
 Tourism, both national and international, plays a massive factor within Edinburgh's economy and brings in a staggering amount of revenue per annum.

-With so much to see and do in Edinburgh, just a handful of the more well known attractions are Edinburgh Castle ( which interestingly nestles upon an extinct volcano~Castle Rock) from which you can admire the unrivalled views of the city and beyond.
+With so much to see and do in Edinburgh, just a handful of the more well known attractions are Edinburgh Castle which interestingly nestles upon an extinct volcano~Castle Rock from which you can admire the unrivalled views of the city and beyond.
 You may even spot the ghosts that are said to haunt the castle!
 Edinburgh Zoo, Holyrood Park incorporating Arthurs Seat~ a 640 acre park close to Holyrood Palace, the Scottish National Gallery, Dynamic Earth Museum and the eerie yet fascinating underground city of The Real Mary Kings Close.

 Like much of Scotland, the weather has mild summers and cold winters, occasionally getting snow which enhances the magical ambience of the city which is a favourite with photographers.